rarimo/issuer/README.md

 </details>

-For describing the claim we use [JSON-ld schemas](https://json-ld.org/).
-It is provided an easy way to tie the claim, it's fields to descriptions.
+For describing the claim we use JSON and [JSON-ld schemas](https://json-ld.org/).
 <details>
 <summary>Auth claim schema</summary>